confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 This solution builds up a query that can take a stream of messages and assemble them into a thread of conversations for analysis.

-### Tracking Connections
+### Tracking connections

-If you look at those `messages`, it's clear there are a lot of hellos bouncing around, but beyond that it's hard to see any patterns.
+If you look at those `messages`, it's clear that there are a lot of hellos bouncing around, but beyond that it's hard to see any patterns.
 Let's use some queries to make sense of it.
-We'll build up our answer to, "Who's connected to who?"  gradually.
-Before we begin, some session settings to make sure we all get the same results:
+We'll build up our answer to "Who's connected to who?"  gradually.
+Before we begin, here are some session settings to make sure that we all get the same results:

 ```sql
 SET 'auto.offset.reset' = 'earliest';
 SET 'ksql.query.pull.table.scan.enabled' = 'true';
 ```

-### Split By Conversation
+### Split By conversation

 The first step is to break the stream up into individual conversations.
 If we sort the sender and receiver of each message, we